NicoleHall/nicolehall.github.io/_posts/2024-09-18-Finding-Prime-Numbers-With-Python.md

 >>> {3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20}
 ```

-Now, we know that the very first value in our range is going to be a prime...as there is nothing smaller than it so therefore nothing else could possible divide evenly into it.
-As we know it's a prime, let's add it to our list of primes...
+The first value in the range, which is 2, is already known to be a prime number.
+This is becuase there is no smaller number that 2 could divide evenly into it.
+Given that it is confirmed to be a prime, it is added to the list of primes.

 ```ruby
 primes_list.append(prime)